 Once you have found a Jazz Band you like and agreed upon a price, the next step is reviewing the exact details of your event.
 First and foremost – you should make sure to have an entertainment contract with the band.
 A contract will help you clearly outline all of the finer details of your event.
 It will also protect you if there are any unforeseen obstacles.

-The Jazz Generation (Sacramento, CA) advises that you include the following points (and any other important details) in your entertainment contract:
+You can include the following points (and any other important details) in your entertainment contract:

 - Location of the venue

 - Whether there is a house sound system at the venue

 - Number and name of performers identified by instruments, including voice